joeFischetti/glpi_plugin_tasklist/README.md

 This plugin was created as a way to automatically generate a list of ticket tasks based on a ticket category

+Some parts were adapted from the GLPI Plugin examples.

 Basic Usage:
  * Create new ticket categories via the setup -> dropdowns menu
  * Create a new task list via Setup -> Tasklist List Management